-Traditional RPG mechanics are still present here with regards to your more magical abilities.
-Navigating through menus halts combat, allowing you to take a moment and decide on your next move.
+Traditional RPG mechanics are still present here with regards to magical abilities.

 Persona 5 is all about its story and FFVII remake doesn’t disappoint in that regard either.
-In reality, there is too much content to explore here and the developers had to break the original game down into multiple releases just to fit everything in.
+In reality, there is too much content to explore here.
+The developers had to break the original game down into multiple releases just to fit everything in.

 Final Fantasy VII was one of the best Playstation games of all time.
 Final Fantasy VII Remake is not only one of the best Japanese games on Steam and Playstation, but one of the best games of the past decade.